DimitriosPournarkas/MediaDuplicateFinder/README.md

 ## 📦 Download
 The latest precompiled version (including `duplicate_gui.py`, `office_comparer_batch.py`, and `duplicate_finder.exe`) can be downloaded from the [**Releases** section](../../releases/latest).
 Simply download the ZIP file, extract it, and run `duplicate_gui.py`.
+Make sure that all three files are located in the same directory.

 ---